 Prospective Parent Resources: Lower School

-Join our enrollment coordinator, Janet Tomko, on a virtual tour of campus as we follow a day in the life of an ACA kindergartener.
+Join our enrollment coordinator, Mrs. Janet Tomko, on a virtual tour of campus as we follow a day in the life of an ACA kindergartener.

-Implementation of Classical Education in Lower Grades
+Classical Education in the Lower School

 Student Services Department